Exoplanet: IAU

 The official definition of the term planet used by the International Astronomical Union (IAU) only covers the Solar System and thus does not apply to exoplanets.
 The IAU Working Group on Extrasolar Planets issued a position statement containing a working definition of "planet" in 2001 and which was modified in 2003.
 An exoplanet was defined by the following criteria:

 This working definition was amended by the IAU's Commission F2: Exoplanets and the Solar System in August 2018.
 The official working definition of an exoplanet is now as follows:

-The IAU noted that this definition could be expected to evolve as knowledge improves.